 The first public building in the village was the Church Room, built around 1912.
 By 1995 it had become too small and was demolished.
 The new Church Hall Extension is now the focus for many church and village events.
-The War Memorial is Grade II listed.
-It commemorates the 17 fallen in WW1, was built in 1919 and was updated after WW2 to include 3 more fallen.
+The War Memorial commemorating the 17 fallen in WW1 was built in 1919 and was updated after WW2 to include 3 more fallen.
 Our first Village Hall, surrounded by playing fields, was built by volunteer labour and opened in 1929.
-The Beacon Hill Sports Association (BHSA) was formed in 1945 to administer the Village Hall and its grounds.1
+The Beacon Hill Sports Association (BHSA) was formed in 1945 to administer the Village Hall and its grounds1

-The present day Parish Boundary as recorded by Maldon District Council in 2009 is defined in Map 1.
-The Parish Boundary recorded in Map 1 is consistent with the boundary recorded in (for example) the Maldon District Rural Facilities Survey of February 2011 and the designation of the Wickham Bishops Neighbourhood Area as advised to the Parish Council in November 2016.
+The present day Parish Boundary as recorded by Maldon District Council in 2009 is defined in Map 3.
+The Parish Boundary recorded in Map 3 is consistent with the boundary recorded in (for example) the Maldon District Rural Facilities Survey of February 2011 and the designation of the Wickham Bishops Neighbourhood Area as advised to the Parish Council in November 2016.
 The boundary and total area of the Parish are considered stable^{2,3}.
-The Wickham Bishops Village Design Statement of 2010 states that the total area of the parish is approximately 762 hectares.
+The Wickham Bishops Village Design Statement of 2010 states that] the total area of the parish is approximately 762 hectares.
+The western boundary roughly follows the Blackwater River.
+East of the river the land rises quite steeply to a height of 77m, where the main part of the village is situated.
+The local road network links Witham, which is 2.5 miles NW of the village, to Maldon which is 3 miles to the SE.